 They’ll overlap then, with other types of exposure that you’ll want to use at this level.

 Needless to say, as you move up through the levels, you’ll be getting as much general listening and reading input as possible.
-You’ll also be speak Russian as often as you and don’t neglect the writing.
+You’ll also be speak Russian as often as you can and don’t neglect the writing.
 For speaking and correction of written work in particular, taking lessons on Skype on a platform such as italki is convenient, flexible and good value.
 The other thing you’ll want is a good descriptive grammar book (I used Wade’s A Comprehensive Russian Grammar – but grammar books are a topic for another post).

 Have you found other TRKI 2nd and 3rd Certificate materials, whether books or other resources that you’d recommend or that I should add to the list?
 Let me know in the comments below.
 Good luck with your exam preparations and don’t forget to enjoy the challenge and the journey.
 If you want to check out more on my chequered TRKI 3rd Certificate history, start with this post.
 Whichever exam you’re taking: yдачи вам!